Americans Abroad Weekend Preview: Dest, Pulisic, and more

 Scotland

-Ian Harkes, Dillon Powers and Dundee United face Hamilton Academic on Saturday.
+Ian Harkes, Dillon Powers and Dundee United face Forfar Athletic on Friday.

 Switzerland